-Annual Notice to Parents and Students Rights Under the Family Educational Rights and Privacy Act students (those who are 18 or older) are afforded various rights with regard to educational records which are kept and maintained by Unified School District No. 467.
+Annual Notice to Parents and Students Rights Under the Family Educational Rights and Privacy Act

+Under the provision of the Family Educational Rights and Privacy Act (FERPA), parents of students and eligible students (those who are 18 or older) are afforded various rights with regard to educational records which are kept and maintained by Unified School District No. 467.
 In accordance with FERPA, you are required to be notified of those rights which include: